Lima (footballer, born 1996)

-Vinicius Moreira de Lima (born 11 June 1996), known as Lima, is a Brazilian footballer who plays as an attacking midfielder for Fluminense.
+Vinicius Moreira de Lima (born 11 June 1996), known as Lima, is a Brazilian footballer who plays for Brazilian Série A club Santos, on loan from Fluminense.
+Mainly an attacking midfielder, he can also play as a winger or a central midfielder.

-Club career
+Career

+Grêmio

-Born in Porto Alegre, Rio Grande do Sul, Lima joined Grêmio's youth setup in 2013, after starting it out at Tanabi.
-On 17 July 2015 he was loaned to Spanish Segunda División side RCD Mallorca, in a season-long deal.
+Born in Araçatuba, São Paulo, Lima joined Grêmio's youth setup in 2013, after starting it out at Tanabi.

+Loan to Mallorca

-Initially assigned to the main squad, Lima was not registered by the Balearics' main squad, and was only assigned to the reserves in Tercera División in January 2016.
+On 17 July 2015, Lima was loaned to Spanish Segunda División side RCD Mallorca, in a season-long deal.
+Initially a member of the Bermellones first team, he was not registered in the squad, and was only assigned to the reserves in Tercera División in January 2016.
 He made his senior debut on 31 January of that year by starting in a 0–0 home draw against CE Constància, and scored his first goal on 13 February in a 2–0 home win against UD Alaró.

+Breakthrough

 Lima subsequently returned to Grêmio (which refused a € 1 million offer from Mallorca) in July 2016, and was included in the first team by manager Roger Machado.
 He only made his first team debut on 2 March of the following year, starting in a 1–1 Primeira Liga home draw against Ceará.

-Lima made his Série A debut on 28 May 2017, coming on as a second-half substitute for fellow youth graduate Careca in a 3–4 loss at Sport.
+Lima made his Série A debut on 28 May 2017, coming on as a second-half substitute for fellow youth graduate Careca in a 3–4 loss at Sport Recife.

+Loan to Ceará

+On 24 July 2017, after just one further league match for Grêmio, Lima was loaned to Ceará for the remainder of the year.
+He scored his first professional goal on 12 August, netting the winner in a 1–0 home success over CRB, and netted a further four times as the club achieved promotion to the top tier.

+2018 season

+Back to Grêmio for the 2018 season, Lima was initially a starter as the club's main players were on vacation, and renewed his contract until December 2021 on 4 May.

+Loan to Al-Wasl

+After falling down the pecking order, Lima moved abroad on 28 July 2018, joining UAE Pro League side Al-Wasl on a one-year loan deal.
+He was a regular starter for the side, but his buyout clause was not exercised.

+Ceará return

+On 13 July 2019, Lima returned to Ceará, again on loan.
+The following 29 January, his loan was extended for a further year, and he helped the club to win the 2020 Copa do Nordeste despite only featuring in five matches during the competition.

+On 18 March 2021, Lima signed a permanent contract with Vozão until December 2023.
+He quickly established himself as an undisputed starter for the club in the following two seasons, but suffered relegation in 2022.